PanicStation.org

 What can wait

-• You do not need to pinpoint the cause of the bruising or headache before seeking help.
+• You do not need to identify the cause of the headache or bruising before seeking help.

 Important reassurance